5 Reasons to divorce the scales

 Summary: The scales are a single tool, which can catalase your journey toward health, but they are not the only answer.
 A journey to health is a very personal one and different horses will take different courses.
 If you are weighing yourself more than weekly and you relate to this blog.
 Please, consider which other tools you can put in place.

-A good basic snapshot of health would include:
+A good basic snapshot of health would include measuring:

-• Quality food and hydration that supports your lifestyle (less processed foods, more water)
+• Choosing quality food and hydration that supports your lifestyle (less processed foods, more water).

-• Awareness of your self talk and Mindset and time to relax in a healthy productive way
+• An increased wareness of your self / mindset and taking time to relax in a healthy productive way

 My approach at Three Pillars of Fitness is weekly check ins, which ensure that my clients take stock of all of their health habits, some of which are listed below…